dmhenaopa/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 + 8-count_89.sql: cript that displays the number of records with id = 89 in the table first_table of the database hbtn_0c_0 in your MySQL server.
 + 9-full_creation.sql: Script that creates a table second_table in the database hbtn_0c_0 in your MySQL server and add multiples rows. second_table description: id INT, name VARCHAR(256), score INT.
 Create these records: id = 1, name = “John”, score = 10; id = 2, name = “Alex”, score = 3; id = 3, name = “Bob”, score = 14; id = 4, name = “George”, score = 8.
++ 10-top_score.sql: Script that lists all records of the table second_table of the database hbtn_0c_0 in your MySQL server.
+Results should display both the score and the name (in this order).
+Records should be ordered by score (top first).
 +